NASARace/race/doc/manual/usage/running.md

     > ./race config/local/aircraft.conf

-The main argument is the [configuration file](configuration.html) to run, which defines which actors to run, and how these actors are connected.
+The main argument is the [configuration file][Race Configuration] to run, which defines which actors to run, and how these actors are connected.

 Executing `./race --help` will list the supported command line options, of which the following ones